covscript/covscript/README.md

 + `--log-path PATH` Set the log and AST exporting path
 + `--import-path PATH` Set the import path

-**Note that if you do not set the log and AST exporting path, both will be output directly to the standard output stream.**
+**Note that if you do not set the log and AST exporting path, both will be printed to stdout.**
 ### Repl ###
 `cs_repl [arguments..]`
 #### Arguments ####